oscarlai1998/tp/docs/UserGuide.md

 > Yes! iGraduate is a cross-platfotm application that can be run on Windows, Linux or Mac.

 **Q2**: Can I share my module list with my friends?
 > Yes!
 Just go into `/data` of the application folder and pass the `modules.json` file over to your friends.
+Make sure
+> your friends save the `modules.json` file under their `/data` folder as well!

 **Q3**: Do I need internet connection when using iGraduate?
 > No. No internet is required as the application stores and retrieves modules information locally.